hsolg/in-deploy/README.md

 # in-deploy
 Simple deployment utility.

 Deploy any type of software archive via Amazon S3.
-Convenient if the build machine and the deployment target can communicate directly because of NAT etc.
+Convenient if the build machine and the deployment target cannot communicate directly because of NAT etc.

 in-deploy is an interactive utility with a number of commands.
 * login